virt-s1/os-tests/README.md

 ## Run test

-### Run all os_tests supported cases(os-tests cli was implemented in v0.0.10)
+### Run all os_tests supported cases(os-tests cli was introduced in v0.0.10)

 `# os-tests`
-note: you may add "/usr/local/bin" to your $PATH prior RHEL8
+note: the default path is "/usr/local/bin" if not in virtual environment.
 or
 `# python3 -m unittest -v os_tests.os_tests_all`